Amorano/Jovimetrix-examples/node/PIXEL SPLIT/PIXEL SPLIT.md

 ## JOVIMETRIX 🔺🟩🔵/COMPOSE

-The Pixel Split Node takes an input image and splits it into its individual color channels (red, green, blue), along with a mask channel.
+Takes an input image and splits it into its individual color channels (red, green, blue), along with a mask channel.
 This node is useful for separating different color components of an image for further processing or analysis.

 ![PIXEL SPLIT](https://raw.githubusercontent.com/Amorano/Jovimetrix-examples/master/node/PIXEL%20SPLIT/PIXEL%20SPLIT.png)